-Flink Learning implements all of this best practice research by putting students in charge of their own learning in order to maximize learning outcomes.
-Flink Learning products are student-controlled.
-This means that students choose not only when and where they use them, but also, what learning activities they perform, or build - without limitations.
+The Family Learning Company implements all of this best practice research by giving students choice over their own learning in order to maximize learning outcomes.
+Our products are student-controlled.
+This means that students choose not only when and where they use them, but also, what learning activities they perform - without limitations.
 They are free to choose any level, any activity, and to repeat activities as they wish/need.
-They use information about their performance on each activity, and about what they need to accomplish, to decide whether to repeat it, move on to a more difficult one, or to do something else entirely.
+They use information about their performance on each activity, and about what they need to accomplish to decide whether to repeat it, to move on to a more difficult one, or to do something else entirely.
 The result is both long-term engagement and accelerated learning.